Security & disclosure policy

 Coordinated disclosure.
 Signed receipts.
 No silent fixes.

-v1 published 2026-05-07 30-day default embargo Ed25519 signed receipts Apache-2.0
+30-day default embargo Ed25519 signed receipts RFC 9116 security.txt coordinated disclosure

 How to report

-Primary contact security@jelleo.com Founder direct (time-sensitive) kirill@jelleo.com
+Primary contact security@jelleo.com Operator direct (time-sensitive) kirill@jelleo.com

-For findings Jelleo has produced against a third-party Solana protocol, the protocol maintainer is the disclosure target — Jelleo's role is to coordinate that disclosure.
+For findings Jelleo has produced against a third-party protocol, the protocol maintainer is the disclosure target — Jelleo's role is to coordinate that disclosure.
 Direct disclosures from external researchers about a Jelleo customer's protocol are routed via the same email above.

 What is in scope, what is not.